If you're an Australian company currently claiming tax deductions for cross-border payments then you MUST consider the imported mismatch rule.

 Sounds like you?
 Lets talk TP and Hybrid Mismatch for Australia.

-If your business is engaged in international dealings with related parties, and has more than $2 million of related-party dealings, you are required to complete an international dealings schedule (IDS) and lodge it with your income tax return for that year.
+If your business is engaged in international dealings with related parties, and has more than $2 million of related-party dealings, you are required to complete an international dealings schedule (IDS).